How to Avoid Hitting Deer

-So get your deer goggles on and follow these tips to help reduce your chances of a deer-related accident.
+So, get your deer goggles on and follow these tips to help reduce your chances of a deer-related accident.

-Buckle up.
 Seatbelts are designed to protect you from a collision or sudden stop — which is exactly what happens when you’re faced with a deer on the highway.
 The easiest way to help keep you and your family safe is by buckling up.

-Be observant.
-Deer crossing signs are there for a reason — to warn you that the area you’re driving in is heavily populated with deer or common areas deer cross.
+Deer crossing signs are there for a reason — to warn you that the area you’re driving in is heavily populated with deer or common areas where deer cross.
 Be on the lookout and take extra caution when you see these signs.
 And remember that deer often travel in groups, so where you may only see one, chances are there are more around.

-Prep your horn.
 Deer often fixate on headlights, so it may not be effective enough to just flash your lights.
 Since they’re easy to spook, brake firmly and honk your horn.

 What to Do If You Hit a Deer

-Get off the road.
 Be savvy about your safety — move your vehicle off the road and turn your hazard lights on so other vehicles can see you and slow down.

-Call the police.
 You may be legally required to report an accident with significant vehicle damage.
 Having this information documented can also be helpful when filing a claim with your insurance company.

-File a claim.
 The comprehensive coverage on your auto policy covers collision with an animal, so be sure to get in touch with your insurance company to report a claim.

 Knowing the proper actions to take to avoid hitting a deer can help prevent personal injury and costly vehicle damage, so keep these tips in mind when hitting the road.
 Give yourself more peace of mind by connecting with your American Family Insurance agent to ensure you have the proper auto coverage to stay protected from the unexpected.